mrugtangy/mbcchannels/README.md

 Please note that other channels streamed by  are not available becauce those are not from MBC and are provided by other TV companies.
 For example, ZOOM is provided by the Indian TV company.

 If you wish to access these channels, please look for other IPTV playlists available on GitHub.
 An example is [this one](https://github.com/iptv-org/iptv).
-Some channels might not works as some of them are outdated.

 ## List of TV channels